ARISE-Initiative/robomimic/docs/modules/models.md

 ### ValueNetwork
 - A basic value network that predicts values from observations.
 Can optionally be goal conditioned on future observations.
 ### DistributionalActionValueNetwork
 - Distributional Q (action-value) network that outputs a categorical distribution over a discrete grid of value atoms.
-See the [paper](https://arxiv.org/abs/1707.06887) for more details.
+See the [paper](https://arxiv.org/pdf/1707.06887.pdf) for more details.

 ## Implemented VAEs
 The library implements a general VAE architecture and a number of prior distributions.
 See `robomimic/models/vae_nets.py` for complete implementations.

 ### VAE
-A general Variational Autoencoder (VAE) implementation, as described in this [paper](https://arxiv.org/abs/1312.6114).
+A general Variational Autoencoder (VAE) implementation, as described in https://arxiv.org/abs/1312.6114.

 Models a distribution p(X) or a conditional distribution p(X | Y), where each variable can consist of multiple modalities.
 The target variable X, whose distribution is modeled, is specified through the `input_shapes` argument, which is a map between modalities (strings) and expected shapes.
 In this way, a variable that consists of multiple kinds of data (e.g. image and flat-dimensional) can be modeled as well.
 A separate `output_shapes` argument is used to specify the expected reconstructions - this allows for asymmetric reconstruction (for example, reconstructing low-resolution images).